What are the Best Blue Holes, Hot Springs and Waterfall Swimming Spots in Vanuatu

 Upon arrival, you'll find yourself surrounded by lush jungle with platforms for easy access, plus facilities including bathrooms and changing areas thoughtfully provided by locals.
 The blue hole itself features a swing rope for those seeking a bit of adventure, though the overall atmosphere encourages languid soaks, a little snorkelling if you have the gear, and a moment to embrace the beauty of this hidden grove.

-For more adventures on Santo, check out the 20 Best Things to Do on Espiritu Santo LINK#D051.
+For more adventures on Santo, check out the 20 Best Things to Do on Espiritu Santo.

 East Coast Road, Matevulu, Espiritu Santo.
-Either kayak from the bridge between Turtle Bay Lodge and Black Pearl Resort, or take the turn-off just north of the bridge and follow it for approximately 1 km (0.6 mi) to the end of the road.
+Either take a canoe from the bridge between Turtle Bay Lodge and Black Pearl Resort, or take the turn-off just north of the bridge and follow it for approximately 1 km (0.6 mi) to the end of the road.

 2.Matevulu Blue Hole (Espiritu Santo)